WindowsNT/ecdc_mft/Readme.md

 ## Introduction

 [FacebookResearch Encodec](https://github.com/facebookresearch/encodec) is a state-of-the-art AI audio compression and decompression high extremely high compression ratios.
+This is a Media Foundation Codec implementation of it so Windows MF apps can write and read mp4 files that contain sound compressed with Encodec.

 ## Building
 A VS solution is provided to build the installer, the DLL and a test application automatically.
 Just load ecdc_mft.sln.
 Alternatively, if you just want to install it, run the prebuilt, digitally signed executables ecdc_mft_installer64.exe and ecdc_mft_installer32.exe.